 Amplifiers at the rack

-Separate mechanism to control outbound audio
+Separate mechanism to control outbound (media, streaming, overflow) audio

 Video

 Cameras – 7 - One for the lectern and one for a wide shot of the bench to enable a picture in picture.
 Others cameras for justice’s close-up shots (Rack needs to be where someone can sit and perform a live switch, operate cameras, recall presets).